reviving a stale brand Diet Coke

 There’s a known approach to asset development of concepts versus variations and why you need one or the other.
 Concepts are brand new ideas, out-of-the-box thinking to develop something that hasn’t been tried before.
 It’s very difficult to develop fresh, new concepts.
 With variations, we’re taking that one in 5% successful creative winner.
 We know the creative is going to work, so instead, you will tear it apart like Legos and develop new creative assets, which often have a higher propensity to be successful.

-Extend the Life of Your Ads
+Extend the Life of Your Mobile Advertising

 There’s a lot that you can do to extend the shelf life of your creative.
 Here are just some of the ways you can keep your creative fresh through testing variations: